 To get started, I used this recipe, but halved the ingredients and adjusted the recipe for an 8 inch square pan.
-The brownies came together pretty quickly, and pureeing the beets was kind of fun.
+The brownies come together pretty quickly, and pureeing the beets is messy, but kind of fun.

 - Leftover cooked beets enough to measure 1/2 cup when pureed